All Episodes

 dan friesen

-It was only after eating one that I realized how grainy.
+It was only after eating one that I realized how grainy kind of the normal Reese's is.

 jordan holmes

-Yeah, that's pretty grainy.
+That's pretty grainy.

 dan friesen

-Yeah, but you kind of just think like, yeah, it's the texture that you're used to.
+Yeah, but you kind of just think, like, yeah, it's the texture that you're used to.

 jordan holmes